Two-dimensional water waves with constant vorticity and general bottom topography: Properties of the operator

 \item[ii.]
 If we choose $\sigma$ as in \eqref{eq:straightReg}, then in the statement of part $\mathrm{i.}$ we can take $W_1,W_2$ as open neighbourhoods of the origin in $H^{s+1/2}(\mathbb{T})$. \end{itemize}

 \end{corollary}

 Next, following the argument of Sec.
-A.1 in \cite{lannes2013water} we can prove a more general analiticity result for the operator $G(\eta,\beta,\gamma)$.
+A.1 in \cite{lannes2013water} we can prove an analyticity result for the operator $G(\eta,\beta,\gamma)$ which is not restricted to small perturbations of a flat free surface and of a flat bottom topography.
 In the following results we use the regularizing diffeomorphism \eqref{eq:straightReg} for simplicity, but more general choices of regularizing diffeomorphisms are possible (see Definition 2.17 in \cite{lannes2013water}).
-In the following we write $\langle \partial_x \rangle \coloneqq (1-\partial_{xx})^{1/2}$.
+In the following we write $\langle \partial_x \rangle \coloneqq (1-\partial_{xx})^{1/2}$, and we denote by $D_{0,bott}$ the set $D_0 \cup \{ w = -h \}$.

 \begin{theorem} Let $s > 3/2$, $\gamma \in \mathbb{R}$ and $\psi \in H^s(\mathbb{T})$.
 Then, for any $\eta,\beta \in H^{s}(\mathbb{T})$ satisfying \eqref{eq:StrConnected} and for any $\sigma$ of the form \eqref{eq:straightReg} in the diffeomorphism \eqref{eq:straight}, the boundary value problem \eqref{eq:systphieq1}-\eqref{eq:systphieq3} admits a unique solution